 How Morton Command Center is fundamentally different

-Command Center is not a PSA.
+Morton Command Center is not a PSA.
 It's the custom-built operations workspace that sits ON TOP of whatever PSA you choose — Freshdesk, HaloPSA, NinjaOne Ticketing, ConnectWise itself, or anything else with an API.
-The single-pane-of-glass UX that CW Manage sells is delivered by Command Center; your tools stay where they are; the data stays where it lives.
+The single-pane-of-glass UX that CW Manage sells is delivered by Morton Command Center; your tools stay where they are; the data stays where it lives.
+Every build is one-of-one — the same proven platform core, wired to your specific stack and shaped around how your team actually works.
+Not a template.
+Not a blank-page dev project.

 Compared to migrating into ConnectWise:

 - No data migration.
 Ever.
-Your tickets stay in Freshdesk (or wherever).
-Your invoices in QuickBooks.
-Your devices in NinjaOne.
-Command Center reads from those systems via API and renders unified views.
-If you stop using Command Center someday, every tool is exactly where you left it.
+Your tickets stay in your PSA (Freshdesk, HaloPSA, or wherever).
+Your invoices in your accounting system (QuickBooks, Xero, or whatever you run).
+Your devices in your RMM (NinjaOne, Datto, or anything else).
+Morton Command Center reads from those systems via API and renders unified views — any tool that exposes an API connects the same way.
+If you stop using Morton Command Center someday, every tool is exactly where you left it.

 - Live in 2-4 weeks, not 2-3 quarters.
 Discovery, build, and go-live total ~2-4 weeks for typical builds.
 No "we'll see how it goes after six months of migration."